LearnFL/proj-web-guess-my-number/README.md

 JavaScript, HTML, CSS.
 Must use large screen, project is not optimized for mobile as it was not a part of an objective.

 ### Purpose
 Built for fun.
-Inspired by Jonas Schmedtmann, though I slightly changed rules.
+Inspired by Jonas Schmedtmann, implementation is mine and I slightly changed rules of the game.

 ### See live page
 <a href="https://learnfl.github.io/proj-web-guess-my-number" target="_blank">Try the game</a>